 What is Typhus?

-Modern hygiene has mostly stopped typhus, but it can still happen in conditions where basic sanitation is bad or if it gets passed on by an infected animal.
+Modern hygiene has mostly stopped typhus, but it can still happen in places where basic sanitation is bad or if it gets passed on by an infected animal.

 There are three main kinds of typhus, each caused by different bacteria.

-Epidemic typhus is a rare variety spread by infected body lice.
+- Epidemic typhus is a rare variety spread by infected body lice.
 It’s unlikely to happen outside of extremely crowded living conditions.
-One type of epidemic typhus can be spread by infected flying squirrels -- again, very rare.
+One type of epidemic typhus can be spread by infected flying squirrels.
+But it, too, is very rare.

-All three kinds of typhus can cause serious illness, so get immediate treatment if you think you might have been exposed to it.
+Doctors can easily treat all three kinds of typhus with antibiotics.
+But they can cause serious illness, so get treatment right away if you think you might have been exposed to it.

-When you scratch the itching bug bite, you can spread the infested feces into the open bite wound or other cuts on your skin’s surface.
-That deposits typhus bacteria into your bloodstream.
+- When you scratch the itching bug bite, you can spread the infected feces into the open bite wound or other cuts on your skin’s surface.
+That moves the typhus bacteria into your bloodstream.

 If your doctor thinks you have typhus, you’ll get a blood test to check for typhus bacteria, especially if you’ve traveled to an area where typhus is common.

 It can sometimes take weeks to get those blood test results.
-So your doctor may recommend you start antibiotic treatment right away to be safe.
+So the doctor may recommend you start antibiotic treatment right away to be safe.

-You should also keep a safe distance from wild animals known to carry typhus, such as rats, flying squirrels, and opossums.
+- Keep a safe distance from wild animals known to carry typhus, like rats, flying squirrels, and opossums.
 Don’t leave food waste or other trash in your yard where it could attract them.

-For murine typhus protection, you may also want to spray flea-control products on your furry pets and in your yard, and don’t let your pets share your bed.
+- For murine typhus protection, spray flea control products on your furry pets and in your yard, and don’t let your pets share your bed.